 |

-Since 1975, under a tight rule, Vietnam has gone through dramatic transformations including in social, cultural, linguistic and monetary areas...
+Since 1975, Vietnam has gone through dramatic transformations including in social, cultural, linguistic and monetary areas...

 As with any change, some are perceived to be positive and some, negative.